WhiteTigerHere/Angry-Birds-Game/README.md

 ---

 ## Features
+- **Implement Gameplay**: Currently, only the static UI elements are implemented.
+The next step is to add gameplay mechanics like bird launching and projection, pig and structure destruction, managing collision and level progression

 - **First Screen**: A simple first screen with game page
 - **Main Menu**: A simple entry screen of the game with buttons to start a new game, load a saved game, toggle music, enter player name and exit the game.